5 Water Quality Management and Monitoring

 5.1.9 Grass Carp

-In New York State, stocking of diploid grass carp in ponds for the control of aquatic plants is prohibited, but the stocking of triploid (sterile) grass carp is allowed with a permit from the NYSDEC Division of Fish and Wildlife.
+In New York State, stocking of diploid grass carp in ponds for the control of aquatic plants is prohibited, but the stocking of triploid (sterile) grass carp is allowed with a permit from the NYSDEC.
 For more information, see the Triploid Grass Carp in New York Ponds web page and permit information.

 5.2 Stormwater Management